 Awesomeness Fest: I started this event to bring together 200 people every year on a paradise location for fun and bonding.
 1500 people applied for 200 spots for our last event.
 No other event I know is as much fun or creates bonds as close as this one.
 More on www.AwesomenessFest.com.

-Mindvalley Insights Mastermind: This is an experimental group I started based on the idea of learning from other people’s mistakes rather than repeating them.
+Zentrepreneur by Mindvalley: This is a group I started based on the idea of learning from other people’s mistakes rather than repeating them.
 A couple of hundred online business owners connect online and share their website optimization tests, learnings, case studies and more.
-If you own an online business, the knowledge here is worth millions.
-This group has no website as it’s secret but email firstname.lastname@example.org for details on how to join.
-You must have an existing business.
+The knowledge here is worth millions.
+More on www.zentrepreneur.com.

 6. No other Skill is as Important as Sales & Marketing